MaterializeInc/ecommerce-demo/README.md

     ENVELOPE DEBEZIUM;
     ```

-    Because these sources are pulling message schema data from the registry, materialize automatically knows the column types to use for each attribute.
+    Because these sources are pulling message schema data from the registry, materialize knows the column types to use for each attribute.

 4. We'll also want to create a JSON-formatted source for the pageviews: